You are currently viewing The Hidden Toxins in Your Cleaning Products & How to Detox Your Home

 Organic, non-toxic cleaning doesn’t have to be complicated or expensive.
 You can make them at home using the following ingredients:

-• Baking soda: Lifts stains, brightens, and deodorizes
+• Baking soda: The ultimate scrubbing agent.
+Lifts stains, brightens, and deodorizes.

-• Essential oils: Provide natural, non-toxic fragrances and some are anti-bacterial
+• Essential oils: (Tea Tree, Lavender, Lemon) for anti-bacterial properties.
+Provide natural, non-toxic fragrances, and some are anti-bacterial.

-• Vinegar: Contains natural acid and antibacterial elements to eliminate and disinfect
+• Vinegar: Cuts grease and disinfects.
+Contains natural acids and antibacterial elements to eliminate.

-Non-toxic cleaning products I like to use are Castile Soap, pine oil, Tea Tree oil, apple cider and white vinegar, homemade dish soap, laundry detergent naturally made home deodorizers.
+Non-toxic cleaning products I like to use are Castile Soap, pine oil, Tea Tree oil, apple cider and white vinegar, homemade dish soap, laundry detergent, and naturally made home deodorizers.

 Hair Analysis and Cleaning Products